-You are invited to submit paper and video abstracts to the SAGES 2015 Scientific Session.
-You must be a member of SAGES or have a member of SAGES sponsor you to submit an abstract.
+You are invited to submit paper and video abstracts to the SAGES 2021 Scientific Session.

 The program will consist of oral presentations, video presentations, and poster presentations.
 The program committee will be responsible for selecting the length of the oral and video presentations.

-There is a 500 word limit for abstract submissions.
+There is a 400 word limit for written abstract submissions and a 100 word limit for video abstract submissions.
 No reference to the authors or the institution should appear within the body of the abstract or in the abstract title.

 SAGES will be accepting online submissions for oral, video or poster presentation.
 Topics include:

 - Flexible Endoscopy

 Important Notice: The following Abstract Submission Policies will be firmly enforced:

 - Previously Presented Abstracts: No abstracts may be submitted that have been previously presented at a regional (Central Surgical, Southwest Surgical, etc.), national, or international meeting.
 Abstracts that have been presented locally (state ACS chapter meeting, institutional or departmental research day for example) will be considered.
 If the abstract has been previously presented locally, where and when it was presented must be disclosed during the abstract submission process